Patterns of interval correlations in neural oscillators with adaptation: Results

-In marked contrast, if $\Delta$ is sufficiently large (strong adaptation) such that $a^*>f(0)+\mu$, $\vartheta$ becomes negative and hence the SCC's sign alternates with the lag.
+In marked contrast, \rot{for strong adaptation such that $a^*>f(0)+\mu$ (achieved by a sufficiently large value of $\Delta$ or $\taua$)}, $\vartheta$ becomes negative and hence the SCC's sign alternates with the lag.
 This alternation of the sign can be understood by means of the phase plane.
 Let us again consider a positive deviation $\delta a_i$ due to a short preceding ISI (Fig.~\ref{fig:trajec}b2, green arrow).
-Because $\dot v_0(0)=f(0)+\mu-a^*<0$, the neuron hyperpolarizes at the beginning of the interval (i.e. the trajectory moves left into the region of negative voltage).
-At the turning point of the limit cycle the deviation of the adaptation reverses its sign, and hence $\delta a_{i+1}$ becomes negative (Fig.~\ref{fig:trajec}(b2), red arrow).
-Because a positive (negative) deviation corresponds on average to a long (short) ISI, the alternation of $\delta a_i$ also entails an alternation of the ISI correlations.
+Because $\dot v_0(0)=f(0)+\mu-a^*<0$, the neuron is reset above the $v$-nullcline and hence hyperpolarizes at the beginning of the interval, i.e. the trajectory makes a detour into the region of negative voltage \rot{(corresponding to a ``broad reset'' in \citet{NauMar08})}.
+A positive deviation $\delta a_i$ leads to a larger detour (green trajectory) causing a sign inversion and hence a negative deviation $\delta a_{i+1}$ (Fig.~\ref{fig:trajec}(b2), red arrow).
+Because a positive (negative) deviation corresponds on average to a long (short) ISI, the alternation of $\delta a_i$ also entails an alternation of the ISI correlations. \rot{Thus, the distinction between monotonic and alternating patterns relates to a qualitative distinction of the voltage trace after resetting (cf. ``sharp'' vs. ``broad'' resets in \citet{NauMar08}).}

 As demonstrated in Fig.\ref{fig:trajec}a3,b3, our theory works well for the adapting exponential integrate-and-fire model.
-We next demonstrate the validity of our approach over a broad range of firing rates (Fig.~\ref{fig:fig2}) for another important 1D model, the adapting leaky integrate-and-fire model \cite{Tre93} for which $f(v)=-\gamma v$ and
+We next demonstrate the validity of our approach over a broad range of firing rates (Fig.~\ref{fig:fig2}) for another important 1D model, the adapting leaky integrate-and-fire model \citep{Tre93} for which $f(v)=-\gamma v$ and